SashaNasonova/burnSeverity/README.md

 ```

 Override can be used if you already know which image dates you want to use.
 The script will accept a dictionary of pre- and post-fire image dates along
 with the sensor (S2, L8 or L9).
-It can also be used for reruns if the first attempt isn't satisfactory.
+It can also be used for reruns with the help of quicklooks in the alt folder if the first attempt isn't satisfactory.

 To run:
 1. In Anaconda Prompt active the gee environment